 7) We ended the tour at the Empire State Building (the tour price includes tickets to go up to the observation deck on the 86th floor.

-So if you’re headed to NYC, check out Walks of New York.
+So if you’re headed to NYC, check out Take Walks.
 Apart from this day-long tour, they have several other tours, including the Met Museum, WTC, Statue of Liberty, plus food tours and a nightlife tour as well.
 Groups are small so you’re guaranteed a personal experience.That’s it, folks!
 Starting next week, I’m off to Portugal for a long-ish trip, with a short detour to Amsterdam for The Amsterdam Coffee Festival.
 So, the blog will be on a (spring) break for most of March.
 But I will be posting about my travels on Twitter and Instagram, so go hit ‘follow’.

 See you in April!